Last updated on February 3, 2024.

 In 2015, I began doing homeschool pre-k lessons with my son.
 I would put together little thematic lesson plans that we would do together one morning per week.
-Each lesson would usually incorporate art activities, sensory activities, books related to the topic, a play activity, and writing.
-I mixed these up with the occasional music component, educational video, a trip to a related museum, or nature adventure.
+Each lesson would usually incorporate art activities, sensory activities, books, play activities, and writing, all related to the topic of the week.
+I mixed these up with the occasional musical component, educational video, trips to a related museum/zoo/aquarium, and/or nature adventure.

 My son still recalls the activity where we put toy animals into blue water polluted by an oil spill.
 I was inspired by a blog post where they used feathers in their experiment.1 I added toy animals and showed how oil in the water stayed on the animals.
 Here’s what we did:

 We started with plain blue water to represent the ocean.
 I used Sargent watercolor magic to dye the water but you can use blue food coloring too.
-Definitely place a towel under your container – it’s going to be messy and oily!
+Place a towel under your container – it’s going to be messy and oily!

 Next, I mixed cocoa powder with vegetable oil, as recommended by Almost Unschoolers.
 We started with feathers but then I quickly realized that he’d love playing with his toy animals even more.